Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Notations and Auxiliary Results

 If we assume that $\Omega$ has a Lipschitz boundary to ensure the existence of a continuous extension operator ${E_\Omega }:{H^\tau }(\Omega ) \to {H^\tau }({\mathbb{R}^d})$ then the native space ${\mathcal{N}_\Phi }(\Omega )$ is norm-equivalent to ${H^\tau }(\Omega )$ \cite{HW3}.

 It is well known that RBF interpolants are also the best approximants in the following sense

 Hence, if the native space coincides with an appropriate Sobolev space, the norm of $u - {I_X}u$ can be bounded by the norm of the target function $u$ in Sobolev spaces.
 Since the smoothness of $u$ is unknown in general, we have to look for convergence results where $\Phi$ can be chosen independent of the smoothness of $u$; i.e., the error estimates include situations in which $u$ does not belong to the native space of the RBF.
-In \cite{HW2}, Wendland derived the Sobolev type error estimate for integer $\tau$, and such error estimates has been extended by Narowich, Ward and Wendland for positive real $\tau$ in \cite{NAR1,NAR2,NAR3}. \begin{The} Suppose a positive definite kernel $\Phi$ satisfying (\ref{eq1_12}), with $\tau \ge k > d/2$, and let a bounded Lipschitz domain $\Omega \subset {\mathbb{R}^d}$ be given.
+In \cite{NAR1,NAR2,NAR3} the Sobolev type error estimates for positive real $\tau$, for functions inside or outside the native space were derived. \begin{The} Suppose a positive definite kernel $\Phi$ satisfying (\ref{eq1_12}), with $\tau \ge k > d/2$, and let a bounded Lipschitz domain $\Omega \subset {\mathbb{R}^d}$ be given.
 Furthermore, let $X \subset \Omega$ has mesh norm ${h_{X,\Omega }}$.
-Then there exists a function $v^h \in {V_{\Phi ,X}}$, a constant $C$ independent of $u$ and ${h_{X,\Omega }}$ such that
+Then there exists a function $v^h \in {U_{\Phi ,X}}$, a constant $C$ independent of $u$ and ${h_{X,\Omega }}$ such that

 and

 for all $u \in {H^k}(\Omega )$. \end{The}